keppen/Contacts-CLI-app/README.md

 Then the program will ask about details, what items name will be changed and the new name.

 Using --help option is recomended.

+Main.py contain funtions that operates CLI, functions.py comunicates with database and intef.py processes output of functions.py.